BGSharathChandra/Data-Calculator-from-Marks-of-a-Student/README.md

 <h1>Versions and their Details</h1>

-<h2>Version 5-Major Update</h2>
+<h2>v2.1-Major Update</h2>
 This Release Includes Converting the Code to a GUI Using Tkinter.
 Somefeatures like Adding the Total Marks before is Absent which will be Added Soon.

 <hr>
-<h2>Version 4-Major Update</h2>
+<h2>v1.4-Major Update</h2>

-Version 4 is a major Update as the Total marks for the all Subjects and Each Subjects as been made same so that the User Does not have to Enter the Total Marks for all Subject or Each Subject Every Time so if you want to Calculate for 100 People than Simply Enter the Total Marks for all Subject or Each Subject once and Calculate.<br><br>
+v1.4 is a major Update as the Total marks for the all Subjects and Each Subjects as been made same so that the User Does not have to Enter the Total Marks for all Subject or Each Subject Every Time so if you want to Calculate for 100 People than Simply Enter the Total Marks for all Subject or Each Subject once and Calculate.<br><br>
 There also been a Major Update in the txt file Created which are 1.Replacing the Word "Output" with "Marks and Percentage" so it looks Good when Read.
 2.Replcing the word "Student" with the Name of the Student.